 INN does not provide investment advice and the information on this profile should not be considered a recommendation to buy or sell any security.
 INN does not endorse or recommend the business, products, services or securities of any company profiled.

 The information contained here is for information purposes only and is not to be construed as an offer or solicitation for the sale or purchase of securities.
 Readers should conduct their own research for all information publicly available concerning the company.
-Prior to making any investment decision, it is recommended that readers consult directly with 21C Metals and seek advice from a qualified investment advisor.
+Prior to making any investment decision, it is recommended that readers consult directly with Canadian Palladium Resources Inc. and seek advice from a qualified investment advisor.